pratikmurali/SwiftLargeObjects/README.md

      about the file chunks and the manifest itself has an MD5 has associated with it which is sent as a part of the HTTP           header.
 When the file chunks and the manifest are retrieved, the chunks a stiched back, a new MD5 hash is calcluated and compared with the existing MD5 hash to verify Data Integrity.
   2. Performance
+     Disk I/O is faster than the network uploads.
+With this in mind, i tried out various combination of chunk sizes and chunk      numbers.
+I have a 4 core CPU and SSD hard drive.
+Given that file chunk uploads are homogenous tasks which don't interfere with each other, i was able to exploit some parallelism over here.
+I played around with a FixedPool and a CachedPool
+     executor and got better performance with a fixed pool and controlled number of threads (which means larger chunk sizes and fewer chunks).
+ThreadPools use a bounded buffer from which upload tasks are executed.
   3. Fault-Tolerance
+     Fault Tolerance is best taken care off by using a specific framwork like AKKA which uses actors and supervised
+     hierarchies.
+Building that is next on my TODO list.
+At the moment i am using some basic FT to abort tasks in order to ensure data integrity.
   4. Concurrency
      I tried to exploit some parallelism over here by dividing the homogenous tasks of uploading file chunks to be processed       concurrently.
-I submit a bactch of computations (which in this case is an upload) to a ThreadPool executor and retain a
+I submit a batch of computations (which in this case is an upload) to a ThreadPool executor and retain a
      Future associated with each task in that pool.
 I then use the completion service to pool for the results of the future.